Bandari-Prabhas/YouTube-Comment-Sentiment-Analysis/README.md

 # YouTube Comment Sentiment Analyzer

-An advanced deep learning application that harvests YouTube comments for any given video and leverages state-of-the-art NLP techniques to extract nuanced sentiment insights.
+An advanced deep learning application that harvests YouTube comments for any given video and leverages NLP techniques to extract nuanced sentiment insights.
 It not only generates comprehensive summaries of viewer feedback using powerful pre-trained transformer models and Google's Generative AI (Gemini) API but also employs a dedicated backup neural network for robust sentiment analysis.
 This innovative solution delivers deep, actionable insights into online discourse and audience engagement.
+With a accuracy of 88%

 ## Table of Contents